-Huawei goes for stylish tech with two new products
+Huawei goes for stylish tech with 2 new products

-Huawei Technologies Co., Ltd. recently introduced a new portable speaker offering and MatePad device to its product lineup in the Philippines.
+Chinese tech firm Huawei Technologies recently introduced a new portable speaker offering and MatePad device to its product lineup in the Philippines.

 Both the MatePad 10.4 tablet and the Sound Joy portable speaker are designed for users who are seeking devices that excel in productivity as well as aesthetics.